 Setup new configuration

 You can create new context configuration using an interactive setup.
+This is the easiest and recommended way of getting setup.

-$ ./bin/gdg tools ctx new mycontext
+$ gdg tools contexts new mycontext

 When creating a new context, you will be asked for authorization type, your default datasource and username/password, along with which folders you wish to manage under the context.
 You have three options: